CelineKaslin/CV/README.md

 ## Personal interests ##

 - Full of imagination I love to write all kind of stories, and to read almost all kind of books.
-- I relax by putting colours in some "adult" color-book.
+- I relax by putting colours in some color-book.
 - I am (sadly or not) one of this "old" Disney lover generation.
 - Music is a huge part of my life always in background.
 - I am a bit nerd and a huge fan and player of medieval fantastic oriented role game playing (LARP).
 So you can find me in the forest during some weekends dressed as a pirate, Viking, queen, goblin or whatever I have decided to play...